Surfaces of constant principal-curvatures ratio in isotropic geometry

-In particular, for $a=-1$ we get isotropic minimal surfaces, characterized by the condition $H=0$, i.e., the graphs of harmonic functions.
-As another example, for $a=1$ we get a unique up to similarity CRPC surface $2z = x^2+y^2$, also known as the isotropic unit sphere \cite[Section~62, p.~402]{strubecker:1942}.
+In particular, for $a=-1$ we get \emph{isotropic minimal surfaces}, characterized by the condition $H=0$, i.e., the graphs of harmonic functions.
+As another example, for $a=1$ we get a unique up to \bluevar{isotropic} similarity CRPC surface $2z = x^2+y^2$, also known as the \emph{isotropic unit sphere} \cite[Section~62, p.~402]{strubecker:1942}.

-\emph{Isotropic principal curvature lines, asymptotic} and \emph{isotropic characteristic curves} are defined analogously to the Euclidean case as curves tangent to corresponding directions.
-Recall that two tangents at a surface point are \emph{conjugate} if one is tangent to a curve on the surface, while the other one is a ruling of the envelope of the tangent planes at points on the curve.
-For instance, the isotropic principal directions are the ones that are conjugate and orthogonal in the top view.
+\emph{Isotropic principal curvature lines, asymptotic \bluevar{ curves},} and \emph{isotropic characteristic curves} are defined analogously to the Euclidean case as curves tangent to corresponding directions \bluevar{(we exclude the points where $\kappa_1=\kappa_2$).
+Recall that two directions $(t_1,t_2,t_3)$ and $(s_1,s_2,s_3)$ at a surface point are \emph{conjugate} if $f_{xx}t_1s_1+f_{xy}t_1s_2+f_{yx}t_2s_1+f_{yy}t_2s_2=0$.
+One can see that two directions} are conjugate if one is tangent to a curve on the surface, while the other one is a ruling of the envelope of the tangent planes at points on the curve \bluevar{(see, e.g., \cite[Section~60 ]{K91}, \cite[Sections~2-10]{S88}).
+In particular,} the isotropic principal directions are the ones that are conjugate and orthogonal in the top view.
 For $K>0$, the \emph{isotropic characteristic directions} are the ones that are conjugate and symmetric with respect to the isotropic principal directions in the top view.
 For $K<0$, they coincide with the asymptotic directions, which are the same in Euclidean and isotropic geometry.

 For isotropic CRPC surfaces, the isotropic characteristic curves intersect under the constant isotropic angle $\gamma$ with $\cot^2(\gamma/2) = \lvert a\rvert$.
 To see this, make the tangent plane at the intersection point horizontal by an appropriate isotropic congruence of the form $z\mapsto z+px+qy$ and apply a similar assertion in Euclidean geometry \cite[Section~2.1]{helicalcrpc}.
 All sufficiently smooth Euclidean or isotropic CRPC surfaces are analytic by the Petrowsky theorem \cite[p.3--4]{Petrowsky-39}.
 We sometimes restrict our results to the case of analytic surfaces, if this simplifies the proofs.